 - Practice Management

 - Resident Education

-Each indispensable copy of Clinical Pediatrics features original articles containing innovative clinical research on diagnosis, management, and health care delivery; review articles on critical topics, with an emphasis on the basic science foundation of clinical practice; brief reports on specific clinical and diagnostic insights; resident rounds, commentaries from noted scholars, and Ask Dr. Sue, a lively column of useful advice to share with parents.
+Each indispensable copy of CLP features original articles containing innovative clinical research on diagnosis, management, and health care delivery; review articles on critical topics, with an emphasis on the basic science foundation of clinical practice; and brief reports on specific clinical and diagnostic insights; resident rounds, commentaries from noted scholars.

-Delivered 14 times/year, Clinical Pediatrics has one overriding goal: to help physicians with all the issues involved in improving the care of their young patients.
+Delivered 12 times a year, CLP has one overriding goal: to help physicians with all the issues involved in improving the care of their young patients.